bitwiseworks/python-os2/Doc/library/logging.handlers.rst

 module, supports rotation of disk log files.

-.. class:: RotatingFileHandler(filename, mode='a', maxBytes=0, backupCount=0, encoding=None, delay=0)
+.. class:: RotatingFileHandler(filename, mode='a', maxBytes=0, backupCount=0, encoding=None, delay=False, errors=None)

    Returns a new instance of the :class:`RotatingFileHandler` class.
 The specified file is opened and used as the stream for logging.
 If *mode* is not specified, ``'a'`` is used.
-If *encoding* is not *None*, it is used to open the file with that encoding.
+If *encoding* is not ``None``, it is used to open the file with that encoding.
 If *delay* is true, then file opening is deferred until the first call to :meth:`emit`.
 By default, the file grows indefinitely.
+If *errors* is provided, it determines how encoding errors are handled.

    You can use the *maxBytes* and *backupCount* values to allow the file to :dfn:`rollover` at a predetermined size.
 When the size is about to be exceeded, the file is closed and a new file is silently opened for output.
-Rollover occurs whenever the current log file is nearly *maxBytes* in length; if *maxBytes* is zero, rollover never occurs.
-If *backupCount* is non-zero, the system will save old log files by appending the extensions '.1', '.2' etc., to the filename.
+Rollover occurs whenever the current log file is nearly *maxBytes* in length; but if either of *maxBytes* or *backupCount* is zero, rollover never occurs, so you generally want to set *backupCount* to at least 1, and have a non-zero *maxBytes*.
+   When *backupCount* is non-zero, the system will save old log files by appending the extensions '.1', '.2' etc., to the filename.
 For example, with a *backupCount* of 5 and a base file name of :file:`app.log`, you would get :file:`app.log`, :file:`app.log.1`, :file:`app.log.2`, up to :file:`app.log.5`.
 The file being written to is always :file:`app.log`.
 When this file is filled, it is closed and renamed to :file:`app.log.1`, and if files :file:`app.log.1`, :file:`app.log.2`, etc. exist, then they are renamed to :file:`app.log.2`, :file:`app.log.3` etc. respectively.

+   .. versionchanged:: 3.6
+      As well as string values, :class:`~pathlib.Path` objects are also accepted for the *filename* argument.

-   .. versionchanged:: 2.6
+   .. versionchanged:: 3.9
-      *delay* was added.
+      The *errors* parameter was added.

    .. method:: doRollover()